ccosnett/prism_simulator/README.md

 # prism_simulator

-This is a tiny simulation of rays being deflected by a prism.
+This is a tiny mathematica simulation of rays being deflected by a prism.
 By measuring the deflection of different laser beams one can measure the refractive index of a prism

 ![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)